The Radio Dies First

 - Vehicle crash.
 Whenever a plane or boat had to make a forced landing, the radio always, always broke, no matter how gentle the landing seemed otherwise.
 This was close to Truth in Television before the widespread use of transistors and printed circuits; radios used a lot of easily breakable tubes, and wires jarred loose with relatively little provocation.

 - Interference.
 This was usually accomplished with the use of heavy weather conditions, which also helped isolate the characters.
 Imaginative writers could use interference to give only partial information to the protagonists, which they can then totally misinterpret.

 - Sabotage.
 This ranges from the subtle (breaking or stealing a single hidden tube) to the blatant (taking an axe to the radio set.)
 This is usually a big hint to the protagonists that what's going on is no accident or series of coincidences.

-Many stories in the appropriate time period will have a radioman usually named "Sparks"
+Many stories in the appropriate time period will have a radioman, usually called "Sparks"

 Compare Cut Phone Lines

 , which serve a similar narrative purpose, but are always

 , where a working connection line is suddenly cut off.
 Related to Poor Communication Kills